forestryio/jekyll-menus/README.md

 ---
 ```

-Which can then be used in your templates by looping over the menu item’s `children` variable.
+Which can then be used in your templates by looping over the menu item’s `children` variable:
 ```
 <ul>
 {% for item in site.menus.header %}